wenjietseng/wjt-website-archived/experiments.md

 7. For each condition, there is a practicing phase.
 Get 10 succeed tasks in practicing then you are ready to go.
 You can also practice the task until you feel completely comfortable with the technique.
 8. Touch the red cube to end practicing and start the formal study.

+Note: remember to start and complete with the same arm (pointer) for one task.
+Throughout the study, you are allowed to change arm for different tasks.

 ### B.8 Questionnaire
 <iframe width="560" height="315" src="https://www.youtube.com/embed/HBYe3ZpFeok" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>